How to File for Workers’ Compensation in South Carolina

 In South Carolina, you have 90 days from the day of the accident to report your injury to your employer; otherwise, you may lose your benefits.
 The earlier that you report your injuries the better, as delayed reporting may lead to the denial of your workers’ compensation benefits.

-After you report your injury to your employer, you have up to two years to file a workers’ compensation claim in South Carolina.
-In the event that an employee dies from work-related injuries, the employee’s family, dependents, or parents must file the claim within two years of the death.
+After you report your injury to your employer, you generally have up to two years to file a workers’ compensation claim in South Carolina.
+In the event that an employee dies from work-related injuries, the employee’s family, dependents, or parents may file the claim within two years of the death.
 These two-year deadlines are called statutes of limitations.

 Step #2: Ask Your Employer to Cover Your Medical Treatment and File a Workers’ Comp Claim

 It is your employer’s responsibility to file a claim with the South Carolina Workers’ Compensation Commission (SCWCC).
 If your employer’s insurance accepts your claim, then you could start receiving benefits right away.
 If your employer’s insurance denies your claim, ask them to put in writing why they denied it, and call a South Carolina workers’ compensation attorney to walk you through your options.
-Even if your claim is approved, it is still a good idea to talk with a South Carolina workers’ compensation lawyer to see if you are getting all the benefits you may be entitled.
+Even if your claim is approved, it is still a good idea to talk with a South Carolina workers’ compensation lawyer to see if you are getting all the benefits you may be entitled to.

 Note: Don’t disregard an injury that happened at work out of a misplaced sense of loyalty to your employer.
 Your employer has workers’ compensation insurance to protect you in case you are harmed on the job, as well as to protect their business.